 - The first few times you practice an evacuation drill, it will be a disorderly mess.
 It is during those drills that you learn what you are forgetting and gives you the chance to practice.
 It was during a drill that I realized how important it is to store our computer files and pictures on an external hard drive and to save copies of our vital docs on multiple thumb drives, keeping one on my keychain and then giving the others to close friends/family members to save for me.

-- Eat a meal or two from your bug out bag.
+- Eat a meal or two from your bug-out bag.
 It can be life-changing.
 Eat a meal or two without your kitchen appliances.
-Use your grill, solar oven (the Sun Oven is effective and recommended by Survival Mom), cook over a campfire.
+Use your grill, solar oven (the Sun Oven is effective and recommended by Survival Mom), or cook over a campfire.

 - Wash your clothes by hand.
 Learn how to dry and hang clothes on a clothesline properly.
 Here are tips for taking care of laundry during a power outage.